WorldCereal/worldcereal-documentation/vdm/launch.md

 ---

 ### Home
 The homepage provides basic information about the application and links to useful resources.
+The different components of the Processing Hub can be accessed through the different tabs at the top of the screen.

 <p align="center">
 <img src="../images/processing-hub/home/home.png" width="700" />